dgudim2/obsidian_vault/uni/Computer architecture/Data representation.md

 - Can be *0* or *1*
 - Multiple **bits** are used to represent complex data items
-- Same underlying hardware can represent bits of an integer or bits of a character
+- Same underlying hardware can represent bits of an [[#Integer representation in binary|integer]] or bits of a character

 ### Byte